25 Facts About Mold Most People Do Not Know About

 20. Cannot grow on concrete, rocks, or glass

 Concrete, rocks, and glass have nothing for mold to grow into.
 Additionally, these types of surfaces contain no moisture content of any quantity capable of supporting mold.
-That said, if these surfaces get dirty, mold can grow on the debris or dirt that accumulates.

 21. Tiny enough to pass through air filters

-Surgical masks might protect a person’s respiratory system in an already sterile environment.
 However, the mesh in them is not tight enough to prevent spores from entering someone’s respiratory system.
 In fact, in order to prevent spores from entering your lungs, you will need a HEPA filter capable of filtering particles as small as .05 microns in size.

 22. Mowing helps

 Mold can grow in an unkempt lawn.
 For instance, dead leaves or debris in overgrown grass will eventually start harboring mold.
-This leads to elevated pollution in the yard and a potential increase in allergies in sensitive people.

 23. Grows quickly